 Low mass fireplaces, are not used as a primary source of heat; their function is primarily for ambiance.
 Fireplaces are typically very inefficient heaters.

 *RSF Focus 320

 Fireplace inserts are similar in function and performance to free-standing wood stoves, but are designed to be installed within the firebox of an existing masonry or metal fireplace.
 A fireplace insert could be required to be removed or replaced.

-The example, to the left, is an RSF Focus 320 and is marketed as a ‘fireplace’, however, it is required to be EPA certified.
+The example above is an RSF Focus 320 and is marketed as a "fireplace," however, it is required to be EPA certified.

 A masonry heater is a site-built or site-assembled solid-fueled heating device, consisting of a firebox, a large masonry mass, and a maze of heat exchange channels.
 It stores heat from rapidly-burning fires within its masonry structure, and slowly releases the heat into the home throughout the day.
 Masonry heaters are typically very efficient heaters, and currently do not require EPA certification.